pilcrowonpaper/arctic/docs/pages/providers/github.md

 # GitHub

-OAuth 2.0 provider for Github Apps and GitHub Apps.
+OAuth 2.0 provider for GitHub Apps and OAuth Apps.

 Also see the [OAuth 2.0](/guides/oauth2) guide.